sokac/website/content/posts/san-francisco-utility-poles.md

 title = 'San Francisco Utility Poles' date = 2025-06-03T10:19:37-07:00
 draft = false
+description = "A visual exploration of San Francisco's unique utility pole infrastructure, particularly in the Sunset district, and the ongoing challenges of utility undergrounding."
 +++

 San Francisco, The City by the Bay, has unique architectural and cultural